Five ways to incorporate mindfulness into your child’s day

 The term ‘mindfulness’ may conjure up images of trying to sit still and quietly meditate, this could be described as ‘formal meditation’.
 However, there are also ways mindfulness can be brought into everyday life with a more ‘informal practice’.

-The essence of mindfulness is to bring the mind into ‘the present moment’ and notice what is going on in the world around us – both internally and externally.
+The essence of mindfulness is to bring the mind into ‘the present moment’ and notice what is going on around us – both internally and externally.
 Our minds can wander often, so it can be really beneficial to practise bringing your mind to the present moment.
-One way we can try this is by exploring different activities (like the ones in this article).
+One way we can try this is by exploring different activities.
 It can help us to be really present in our day, not getting caught up in the past or worrying about the future.

 1. Yoga and tai chi

-You needn’t attend a class, you could follow an online tutorial or book at home.
+You could follow an online tutorial or book at home.
 Focus on any moves that your child finds particularly tricky and note how you both progress over time.
 Why not dedicate ten minutes each day to your practice?
 If you practise at the same time each day, it will be easier to make it part of your routine.

-The concept of mindfulness can also apply to other forms of exercise including swimming; notice the sensation of the water around you and how it feels to float, for example.
+The concept of mindfulness can also apply to other forms of exercise.

 Spending time in nature is one of the best ways of appreciating the world around us.
-Whilst it might not be the time of year for gardening, green fingers can also get to work indoors.
+Whilst it might not be possible at the moment, green fingers can also get to work indoors.
 Why not tend or set up an indoor herb garden?
 Or, if you have any indoor plants, check to see if they need repotting (the roots may have become matted at the bottom of the pot, which shows that the plant is straining for more space).
 Children can also help to water plants.